Tech-at-DU/Moviefy/P03-Modeling-Response/content.md

 ---
-title: "Getting to Know the Current State of the Project"
+title: "Model The Response"
-slug: starter-project
+slug: model-response
 ---

 1. Look at The Movie DB (TMDb) API